 We welcome suggestions for additions to these links.
 However, a link on this page does not imply a recommendation or endorsement of any products or services offered.

-Il Circolo Italian Cultural Association, founded in 1994, is a registered charity aiming to promote and enhance the knowledge of Italian culture in the UK.
+Il Circolo Italian Cultural Association is a registered charity based in London with the primary aim of promoting Italian culture and research in the UK.
 Il Circolo runs a scholarships and donations programme to help young people in their research work.
-Its main fund raising event is the Italian Bazaar.
+Its main fundraising event is the popular Italian Christmas Bazaar.

 Language Education And Partnerships Ltd (LEAP) offers a range of educational and training services for learners, trainees & educators in the UK and Europe.
 Ranging from foreign language and culture classes for learners of all ages, through to professional development training events and residential courses for established and aspiring educators.
 For more information visit the website www.leaponline.eu